Tennena Cone: Geography

 Tennena Cone is located in Cassiar Land District of northwestern British Columbia, Canada, and resembles a symmetrical, 200 m high, 1200 m long and up to 600 m wide black pyramid.
 Its northern, eastern and southern flanks are mantled by the roughly 70 km2 Mount Edziza ice cap and rise about 150 m above the ice surface.
 Tennena Cone lies at the northern end of Tencho Glacier and reaches an elevation of 2390 m on the upper western flank of Ice Peak, the prominent south peak of Mount Edziza.

 At lower elevations, Tennena Cone is surrounded by Ornostay Bluff in the northwest and by Koosick Bluff in the southwest.
 Between these two bluffs is the head of Sezill Creek which flows northwest from the surrounding Big Raven Plateau and then drains into Taweh Creek, a tributary of Mess Creek.
 The Big Raven Plateau is a major physiographic feature of the Mount Edziza volcanic complex, which consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
 At the southern end of the Big Raven Plateau is the Snowshoe Lava Field, of which Tennena Cone is a part.

 Tennena Cone lies in Mount Edziza Provincial Park southeast of the community of Telegraph Creek.
-With an area of 266180 ha, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
-It includes not only the Mount Edziza area but also the Spectrum Range to the south, both of which are separated by Raspberry Pass.
+With an area of 2661.8 km2, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
+It includes not only the Mount Edziza area but also the Spectrum Range to the south, which are separated by Raspberry Pass.
 Mount Edziza Provincial Park is in the Tahltan Highland, a southeast-trending upland area extending along the western side of the Stikine Plateau.

 Geology

 Background

 Tennena Cone is part of the Northern Cordilleran Volcanic Province, a broad area of volcanoes and lava flows extending from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolite, trachyte and comendite are locally abundant.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.